Dave Creedon: Early successes

 Creedon first enjoyed success as a member of the Glen Rovers minor team.
 He won back-to-back county championship medals in 1933 and 1934, before later being added to the Glen Rovers senior panel.
 In 1940 he took over from Mick Casey as first-choice goalkeeper, as the Glen qualified for a seventh successive county championship final against Sarsfields.
 A remarkable feature of the game was the scoring of seventeen goals which remains a record for a county final.
-Charlie Tobin scored six of those goals as Glen Rovers secured a 10-6 to 7-5 victory.
+Charlie Tobin scored six of those goals as Glen Rovers secured a 10–6 to 7–5 victory.
 It was Creedon's first county senior championship medal.

 Glen Rovers continued their remarkable run of success in 1941 by qualifying for an eight successive championship decider.
 A Willie "Long Puck" Murphy-inspired Ballincollig provided the opposition, however, they were completely outplayed.
-The Glen recorded a 4-7 to 2-2 victory, setting the all-time record of eight championship titles in succession.
+The Glen recorded a 4–7 to 2–2 victory, setting the all-time record of eight championship titles in succession.
 It was Creedon's second successive winners' medal.

 Nine-in-a-row proved beyond Glen Rovers as Ballincollig exacted their revenge in the semi-final of the 1942 championship.
 After a season of reorganisation, which saw the introduction of nine new players to the team, Glen Rovers reached the 1944 championship final where they faced reigning champions and three-in-a-row hopefuls St. Finbarr's.
 The game started at a furious pace and inside a minute Denis Leahy had the ball in the St. Finbarr's net.
-This lead was increased to 2-3 after 27 minutes.
-"The Barrs" replied with a goal and at half time the Glen led by 4-3 to 1-0.
+This lead was increased to 2–3 after 27 minutes.
+"The Barrs" replied with a goal and at half time the Glen led by 4–3 to 1–0.
 A St. Finbarr's goal at the three-quarter mark was immediately cancelled out by an own goal, however, the final quarter was fought out score for score.
-At the final whistle Glen Rovers were the champions by 5-7 to 3-3 and Creedon had collected his third championship medal.
+At the final whistle Glen Rovers were the champions by 5–7 to 3-3 and Creedon had collected his third championship medal.

 Divisional side Carrigdhoun provided the opposition as Glen Rovers reached the 1945 championship final in search of their tenth title.
-In what was probably the most exciting decider in which the club had been involved in so far, the Glen were five goals ahead after 25 minutes having played with a gale force wind, however, Carrigdhoun fought back to reduce the arrears and set up an exciting finish.
-Lyons was single dout for praise at full-back as Glen Rovers retained the championship title following a 4-10 to 5-3 victory.
+In what was probably the most exciting decider in which the club had been involved in so far, the Glen were five goals ahead after 25 minutes having played with a gale-force wind, however, Carrigdhoun fought back to reduce the arrears and set up an exciting finish.
+Lyons was singled out for praise at full-back as Glen Rovers retained the championship title following a 4–10 to 5–3 victory.